Last Updated: May 28, 2021

 Adding core keywords in a strategic way in your landing pages can help generate more traffic.
 Using engaging media and a strong call to action, on the other hand, can help convert more viewers into leads.

 8. Using videos on landing pages can improve conversions by 86%.

 Most of us prefer watching to reading — because it’s easier.
 Arguably, video content is also more engaging than plain text – as video marketing statistics also demonstrate.

-So it’s not surprising SEO statistics for 2018 show using relevant videos significantly boosts a landing page’s performance.
+So it’s not surprising landing page stats 2020 show using relevant videos significantly boosts a landing page’s performance.

 9. Companies that use well-defined middle-of-the-funnel (MoFu) engagement and lead-management strategy generate a 4 to 10 times higher response rate than generic email blasts and outreach.

 A personalized MoFu can help you address customers’ main points and lead them to the purchase stage.

 Email blasts and other generic content can’t do this.

 While they are an effective way to attract contacts, they lack the tailored messaging required to nurture relationships and generate sales.